hashicorp/terraform-provider-aws/website/docs/r/cloudwatch_event_endpoint.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name of the global endpoint.
 * `description` - (Optional) A description of the global endpoint.
-* `role_arn` - (Required) The ARN of the role used for replication between event buses.
-* `event_buses` - (Required) The event buses to use.
+* `event_bus` - (Required) The event buses to use.
 The names of the event buses must be identical in each Region.
-Minimum of two event buses are required.
+Exactly two event buses are required.
+Documented below.
+* `name` - (Required) The name of the global endpoint.
 * `replication_config` - (Optional) Parameters used for replication.
-A maximum of 1 are allowed.
 Documented below.
+* `role_arn` - (Optional) The ARN of the IAM role used for replication between event buses.
-* `routing_config` - (Required) Parameters used for routing.
-A maximum of 1 are allowed.
+* `routing_config` - (Required) Parameters used for routing, including the health check and secondary Region.
 Documented below.

+`event_bus` supports the following:

+* `event_bus_arn` - (Required) The ARN of the event bus the endpoint is associated with.

-`replication_config` support the following:
+`replication_config` supports the following:

-* `is_enabled` - (Optional) Enable or disable event replication between buses.
-The default state is DISABLED.
-If you want event replication enabled, set the state to ENABLED.
-You will need a `role_arn` if replication is ENABLED.
+* `state` - (Optional) The state of event replication.
+Valid values: `ENABLED`, `DISABLED`.
+The default state is `ENABLED`, which means you must supply a `role_arn`.
+If you don't have a `role_arn` or you don't want event replication enabled, set `state` to `DISABLED`.

 `routing_config` support the following:

 * `failover_config` - (Required) Parameters used for failover.
 This includes what triggers failover and what happens when it's triggered.
-A maximum of 1 are allowed.
 Documented below.

 `failover_config` support the following:

-* `primary` - (Required) Parameters used for primary region.
-A maximum of 1 are allowed.
+* `primary` - (Required) Parameters used for the primary Region.
 Documented below.
-* `secondary` - (Required) Parameters used for secondary region.
-The Region that events are routed to when failover is triggered or event replication is enabled.
-A maximum of 1 are allowed.
+* `secondary` - (Required) Parameters used for the secondary Region, the Region that events are routed to when failover is triggered or event replication is enabled.
 Documented below.

 `primary` support the following:

-* `health_check_arn` - (Required) The ARN of the health check used by the endpoint to determine whether failover is triggered.
+* `health_check` - (Required) The ARN of the health check used by the endpoint to determine whether failover is triggered.

 `secondary` support the following:

-* `route` - (Required) The name of the secondary region.
+* `route` - (Required) The name of the secondary Region.

 ## Attributes Reference